HeshamMegid/blog-posts/circleci/post.md

 end
 ```

-Last steps of this job is to run our integration tests, which is just a test target with a similar configuration to our unit test targets.
+The last step of this job is to run our integration tests, which is just a test target with a similar configuration to our unit test targets.

 This job runs on every pull request, so we have to make sure it contains all the essential checks/tests, and that it also runs in a reasonable time.
 It currently runs in around 8 minutes, with the majority of the time going to making a clean build of the SDK for running tests.